 Ella countertops provide stunning marble movement in this crisp and clean lake house kitchen renovation.
 These white quartz countertops from Cambria are durable, stain resistant, and maintenance free, making them a superior choice to marble for cabins, cottages, and any coastal kitchen.
 Wood and white cabinets, sky-blue industrial pendants, glass subway tile, and nautical décor complete the look.

+Find out which of these coastal spaces were among the most-liked Instagram pictures we shared.
 Discover more coastal kitchen ideas in Cambria Style magazine, including this modern farmhouse with a California twist and gorgeous Hamptons-inspired home, as well as on our Pinterest boards: Style Curator: Coastal and Coastal Living.